Versión en Español

 Aubrey Smith, Ventura County Transportation Commission, Erin Kenneally, Ventura County Transportation Commission

 VCTC is taking strides to make transit in Ventura County more accessible including replacing vehicles, countywide stop improvements and training sessions, improving the ADA certification process and integrating paratransit services with new software and partnerships.
-VCTC transit staff will discuss the details of current and future plans and how you can apply them.
+VCTC transit staff will discuss the details of current and future plans and how you can apply them in your community.

 FRIDAY